-Two visualizations created for the CADENS documentary "Seeing The Beginning of Time", have been selected for inclusion in the Supercomputing ‘17 Scientific Visualization Showcase.
+The Best Scientific Visualization and Data Analytics Showcase Award was given to the AVL for their "First Light in the Renaissance Simulations" visualization at the Supercomputing Conference 2017.
+This was one of two visualizations created for the CADENS documentary "Seeing The Beginning of Time" that were selected for inclusion in the Supercomputing ‘17 Scientific Visualization Showcase.

 The showcase provides a forum for the year’s most instrumental movies in HPC.
 During the conference, held November 12-17, 2017, six finalists will compete for the Best Visualization Award, and each finalist will present his or her movie during a dedicated session at SC17 in a 15-minute presentation.
 Movies are judged based on how their movie illuminates science, by the quality of the movie, and for innovations in the process used for creating the movie.